AzadiYazdani/post-comment/README.md

 # post-comment

-This project contains only the Post and comments part of the code challenge, considering the low time.
-It contains API REST services for CRUD operations in two controllers, PostController and CommentController.
-There are only success tests for all the api urls using MVCMock.
-The database schema was on localhost with name = "tecnotree",username = "tecno-user", password = "tecno-123".
+This project is an API REST based on Spring boot and Java 1.8 and contains CRUD operations for posts, comments and toDos for Users.
+The database is Mysql which is not present here.
+The tests are for API layer using MockMVc.
+The Lombok and Mapstruct frameworks are used to generrate required codes.